-If you’re looking for easy sewing projects for beginners, this Fabric Mug Rug tutorial takes less than one hour to complete and uses minimal supplies.
+If you’re looking for easy sewing projects for beginners, this Fabric Mug Rug craft takes less than one hour to complete and uses minimal supplies.

 Easy Sewing Projects for Beginners: Fabric Mug Rug Tutorial